ElWildo/pokedex/README.md

 In the master branch is possible to find the source code

-at http://ElWildo.github.io/pokedex is possible to find the app already deployed and running
+At http://ElWildo.github.io/pokedex is possible to find the app already deployed and running

-if you want to clone the repository and run it locally follow those steps:
+If you want to clone the repository and run it locally follow those steps:

 1. Clone the repository in a folder on your machine
 1. cd into the folder